-For a recent hackfest, I experimented with Alexa, Amazon's voice UX software offering.
+For a recent hackfest, I experimented with Alexa, Amazon’s voice UX software offering.
 Specifically, I tried to add a skill to Alexa.
 For an idea of what you can do with skills, you can check out the Amazon Alexa Blueprints.
 However, I approached this from a more technical perspective, and followed this tutorial.
 I implemented the tutorial first, which includes setting up an AWS Lambda function and the interface that Alexa uses to integrate with your application.
-After that I modified it to pull from custom data that we provide, rather than the example color scheme.
+After that I modified it to pull from custom data that we provide, not the example color scheme.

-I think that because Alexa skills and voice UX in general is so new, setting goals is important.
+Because Alexa skills and voice UX in general is so new, setting goals is important.
 My goals for the Alexa skill included:

 - run in the simulator